 Because I wasn’t feeling very good, I knew I had to really improve my eating habits (though they were fairly good to begin with), and really get the nutrients into my body to heal.
 Over the course of a few weeks, through lots of research, I found a lot of good ideas about what to eat and when to eat it, to get the most nutrition possible and start fixing my body.

 From that was a really unexpected result: within a month I lost about 10-15 pounds of body fat.
 Now, let me start by saying that I wasn’t overweight by any measure.
 I’ve always been tall and lanky and through eating (fairly) well and staying active with sports a few nights a week, I didn’t have that much fat on me.
 That being said I also didn’t have six-pack abs or rippling muscles.
-But after about a month, I had shed excess fat without even trying, and it is really thanks to the diet I started.
+But after about a month of going to bellevue medical spa, I had shed excess fat without even trying, and it is really thanks to the massage therapy and diet I started.

 The hardest part of going gluten free, I found, was trying to find foods to replace the gluten-filled foods.
+I found a diet that I can follow which helped me when I didn’t find enough gluten free foods, check the Keto Pure Diet review to learn more.
 Not just in a basic swap of burger bun for burger bun, but actually replacing the amount of food you cannot eat.
 It was actually crazing seeing how much food has gluten in it, like beyond the breads and cereals and pastas.
 Finding replacements just to not be hungry is the hardest part I found.
 Especially, as you’ll read later, that going off of dairy products and anything with refined sugar is also essential to becoming more healthy.